nycdotnet/advent-of-code-2022/README.md

 ### Day 10:

 This required simulation of a CPU with a fixed clock and corresponding CRT, and it included a Youtube video link to a "racing the beam" thing describing how the Atari 2600 worked - very cool.
 I was able to get to it fairly straight-forwardly.
 The main source of bugs I had (twice!) was forgetting that the `%` operator has high precedence and I needed to use parentheses more.

+Also this one caused me to have to do the "annual rename" of all the earlier projects to use two-digit project and class names.  :-(